 Call this direct line and speak with Rob immediately: (801) 363-8500

 With some medical conditions, time is critical.
-Failing to treat a medical condition can mean the difference between recovery with little or no damage and premature death.
+Failure to treat Utah patients can mean the difference between recovery with little or no damage and premature death.

 - When a patient has had a heart attack or stroke, proper treatment in the first 3 to 4 hours can completely reverse the damage.